JerBouma/FinanceDatabase/CONTRIBUTING.md

 5. Push to your Branch (`git push origin feature/contribution`)
 6. Open a Pull Request

 The database files resides in the `Database` folder whereas the files that are loaded with the package are inside the `compression` folder.
-Refer to the [User](#user) section what is required to update the data files.
+Refer to the [Updating the Database](#updating-the-database) section what is required to update the data files.

 ## Updating the Package